Tushar-Tyagi/bitflip_dqn_her/README.md

-# BitFlip-25 DQN vs DQN-HER
+# BitFlip DQN vs DQN-HER

 A complete implementation comparing DQN and DQN with Hindsight Experience Replay (HER) on the BitFlip-25 environment.